PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 09:37:53
+Last updated: 2024-04-09 09:38:26
-Random Quote: In the end, we will all get just what we deserve. -
+Random Quote: People come into our lives exactly when they should. - Nina Locke